 We are committed to the value and safety of individual needs within the learning process; our low student-teacher ratios of 26:1 in both the massage and non-massage modalities help us ensure awareness in education.
-ASIS supplies students with starter kits which includes oils and sheets, textbooks and access to an online student support system.
+ASIS supplies students with starter kits which include oils and sheets, textbooks and access to an online student support system.
 All ASIS campuses have wifi available for students.

-ASIS offers a hybrid program, allowing 30% of non-hands on classes to be completed online. (current permission offered through the Department of Education through 12/31/2020 due to COVID 19).
-Students have the remainder of their classes/hours hands on at one of our 4 locations.
+ASIS offers a hybrid program, allowing 30% of non-hands on classes to be completed online.
+Students have the remainder of their classes/hours hands-on at one of our 4 locations.